AshleyColeman/speckit-breakdown/docs/PROJECT_OVERVIEW.md

 ### The "Brain" (Database)

 The `/speckit.db.prepare` command syncs your documentation to a local SQLite database that:
-- Validates task dependencies
+- **Recursive Discovery**: Automatically identifies specs and tasks nested deep within your feature folders.
+- **Dependency Validation**: Checks for circular dependencies and missing requirements.
-- Calculates execution order (topological sort)
+- **Topological Sorting**: Calculates the optimal execution order (Step 1, Step 2, etc.).
-- Groups parallel tasks
+- **Parallelization**: Groups independent tasks that can be built simultaneously.
-- Provides context for AI agents
+- **Agent Context**: Providing a high-fidelity "Brain" for autonomous coding agents.

 ### Context Packs